bet4a/d3wiki/Home.md

 Once this is running, go to <http://localhost:8888/>.

+or if you are running nodejs you can do

+    npm install http-server -g
+    http-server

 D3 supports the asynchronous module definition (AMD) API.
 For example, if you use [RequireJS](http://requirejs.org/), you may load as follows:

 ```js